Frequently Asked Questions (FAQ) about Registration, Licensing and Certification with the U.S. Federal Maritime Commission (FMC)

 FMC REGISTRATION OVERVIEW

-- How long does it take to register with the FMC and start offering services? - For a VOCC with a registered vessel, 7-10 working days.
+• How long does it take to complete registration with the FMC and start offering services? - For a VOCC with a registered vessel, 7-10 working days.
 For a NVOCC, 7-10 working days after Bond is posted and license is issued (if required).

 BONDING REQUIREMENTS FOR NVOCCS